NSS Space Settlement Contest

 Watch this space for contest news.
 Note the following:

-is for all students up to 12th grade (18 years old) from anywhere in the world.
+is for all students at up to 12th grade from anywhere in the world.
 Individuals, small teams of two to five, and large teams of

+No more than 12 students on a project.
 Entries are also grouped by age/grade of the oldest contestant for judging.
-The age groups are 7th and under, 8th, 9th, 10th, 11th and 12th.
+The age groups are 7th and younger, 8th, 9th, 10th, 11th and 12th.
 The grand prize

 is awarded to the best entry regardless of contestant age.